Download your free Japanese Yoga video and get quick release for your neck and shoulder tension from the comfort of your

 *ACKNOWLEDGEMENT OF COUNTRY

 My Japanese yoga studio and my online Japanese yoga programs are created on the Northern Beaches of Sydney, Australia.
 I acknowledge the Cammeraygal people as the traditional owners on this land.
-I recognise this land was never ceded and I pay my respects to Elders past and present.
+These days I find myself on Bundjalung Country in the Northern Rivers region of NSW.
+I recognise the lands I create, live and work on were never ceded and I pay my respects to Elders past and present.
 I hope my Japanese yoga teachings on Country can support the traditional custodians of this land now and always.

-I love reading, being in nature, learning, teaching, making people smile, karaoke, all things Japanese, cats and driving my red Mini.
+I love reading, being in nature, speaking Japanese, onsen, homebirth, learning, teaching, making people smile, karaoke and cats.

-I hate cigarette smoke, disposable coffee cups, travelling facing backwards and any kind of injustice – especially injustices against children, mothers, elders, Mother Earth, the disabled, the BIPOC and LGBTQI community, refugees and animals.
+I hate cigarette smoke, travelling facing backwards and injustices of any kind – especially injustices against children, mothers, elders, Mother Earth, one’s right to bodily autonomy, the disabled, the BIPOC and LGBTQI+ community, refugees and animals.

 I fully acknowledge my world view is influenced -and limited- by my experience as a white, able-bodied, heterosexual woman and every day I seek to unpack and de-program my privilege and colonisation.